ziqiq/ziqiq.github.io/resume.md

 ## Summary

-- **2.5 years of work experience** as a solid software engineer in system and web development.
+- **1 year of full-time** and **1.5 years of intern** experience as a solid software engineer in system and web development.
-- Skill in **object-oriented programming** and **design patterns** demonstrated by various C/C++, Javascript, and Java projects.
+- Skilled in **object-oriented programming** and **design patterns** demonstrated by various C/C++, Javascript, and Java projects.
-- Creative design and critical thinking.
+- Familiar with IP network, socket programming, and fundamental cryptographic primitives.

 ## Education